mebigfatguy/yank/README.md

-However yank is meant for corporate environments where governance rules are more strict than transitive dependency managers allow. yank only pulls down what you ask for, and the the files to be pulled are documented in an excel spread sheet (xls, xlsx or ods files) for easy use of corporate approvals, etc.
+However yank is meant for corporate environments where governance rules are more strict than transitive dependency managers allow. yank only pulls down what you ask for, and the the files to be pulled are documented in a spread sheet (xls, xlsx, ods, csv or txt files) for easy use of corporate approvals, etc.

 You can add this task, as
 <pre>